ChristianSi/lytspel/docs/lytspel-on-two-pages.md

   ‹another, bother, mother, whether›.
 This spelling is also used in derivatives of all these words.
 * The small number of words ending in /T@`/ is written with «thur»:
-  «Arthur, authur, panthur» ‹Arthur, author, panther›.
+  «Arthur, authur, panthur» ‹Arthur, author, panther›

 The other consonants are written as expected («**b**e**d**, **m**u**ch**, **f**a**t**, **h**ot, **l**eg, **n**ow, **p**op, **r**un, **sh**ip,